HanWeinrich/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump.md

 1. Complete Steps 1-2 from Tube Sterilization Method (RO Available), minus the bucket filled with RO water.
 2. Soak the peristaltic and clear tubing in the bucket with bleach for 15 min; make sure the bleach makes it into the inside of the tube.
 The best way to ensure the tube is filled is by rolling up the tube and then making sure both openings are submerged.
 Air bubbles should escape as the tube fills.
 3. Remove tubing from bleach bucket and wipe down ends with kimwipe and 70% EtOH.
 Place in a sterile storage bucket. **Shouldn't be done more than 24 hours in advance of sampling to avoid tube damage due to bleach residue**
 4. Once the CTD is on deck, with a sterilized Nalgene bottle, collect ~250 ml of Niskin sample water in addition to the 1 L Nalgene bottle sample.
-Before filtering through the sterivex, run the 250 ml of sample water through the tubing to clean off residual bleach.
+Before filtering through the sterivex, run the 250 mL of sample water through the tubing to clean off residual bleach.
 Use tubing immediately.

 **Bench Space Preparation:**
 * Anchor the peristaltic pump and carboy to the ship bench using screws/eye bolts or bungee cords.